Zebiano/projeto_SG/README.md

 }
 ```

-**Alright, cool!*** If you did everything correctly and I haven't done any mistake you should now be able to load your project and walk and look around using PLC!
+**Alright, cool!** If you did everything correctly and I haven't done any mistake you should now be able to load your project and walk/look around using PLC!
 Great progress don't you think...?

+# Teste2

+## General tips and tricks for PLC

+Please read through these tips, it might save you a lot of trouble regarding PLC!

+1. awdawd
+2. awdawd

+These next sections will try to teach you how to implement the following:
+- Projectiles
+- Collisions
+- Teleportations
+- Drag and Drop

 Still gotta write the rest...
 Please be patient.